Harrach: History

 The family first appeared in 1195 in the documents found in Ranshofen Abbey, Duchy of Bavaria.
-There are two main family branches — Rohrau branch in Austria (until 1886) and Jilemnice branch in Bohemia.
-They were formed from two sons of Count Karl von Harrach (1570–1628).
+There are two main family branches — the Rohrau branch in Austria (until 1886) and the Jilemnice branch in Bohemia.
+They were formed by two sons of Count Karl von Harrach (1570–1628).
 Two branches were later founded by grandsons of Friedrich August von Harrach-Rohrau — Ernest Christopher Joseph (d.
 1838) and Ferdinand Joseph (d.
 1841).